ej8899/lightBnB/README.md

 ## Future Plans...
 - allow sorting of any displayed results
 - dark mode styling on the map
-- tweak pricing to have proper 2 decimals
 - new listings go live immediately
 - restyle "submit" form button
 - restyle "cancel" link on forms